 It is hard work being self-employed, and the last thing you'll be thinking about is your own super.
 You've got overheads to pay, mortgage repayments, salaries and insurance, and you need to keep the business running.

-There are four capital gains tax (CGT) concessions for small business in regard to the sale of a CGT asset (see the table on page 63).
+There are four capital gains tax (CGT) concessions for small business in regard to the sale of a CGT asset.
 If sold, the proceeds of the sale of CGT assets used in a small business can be contributed into super.
 However, there are certain conditions that must be satisfied before these concessions can be applied.

 Below is a general summary to assist you in gaining a basic understanding of these CGT business concessions.
 But it's a complex area that usually requires some consultation with an accountant or tax adviser.